bbuchsbaum/rMVPA/README.md

 ### Introduction

-'rMVPA' is an R library for multivariate pattern analysis of neuroimaging data.
+`rMVPA` is an R library for multivariate pattern analysis of neuroimaging data.
 The goal of this library is to make MVPA analyses easy.
 It can be used both programmatically from within R or using a command line interface. 'rMVPA' leverages the 'caret' library for the underlying machine learning interface.
-What 'rMVPA' provides is the infrastructure for conducting machine learning analyses on neuroimaging data.
+What `rMVPA` provides is the infrastructure for conducting machine learning analyses on neuroimaging data.

+### Installation

+## Using devtools

+To install `rMVPA` from within R, use the `devtools` function `install_github`.

+From within R:

+> library(devtools)
+> install_github("rMVPA", "bbuchsbaum")

+## Using `git` from the command line

+> git clone git@github.com:bbuchsbaum/rMVPA.git
+> R CMD install rMVPA